michaelpatrickpurcell/prophecy/README.md

 The fourth phase is about destiny.
 The players will [Tell the Story](#tell-the-story) of the Characters' adventures and discover how that story ends.

+The game should be tightly focused on the question of how the Characters will try to deal with the prophesied catastrophe.
+To encourage this, the story should consist of no more than eight Scenes and each Scene should be Performed in no more than eight minutes of real time.

 ### Receive a Prophecy
 During this phase, the players receive a _Prophecy_ that describes a _Catastrophe_ that is destined to wreak havoc on some fictional world.